Jiboxiake/Sundial/README.md

 Sundial is a distributed OLTP database management system (DBMS).
 It supports a number of traditional/modern distributed concurrency control protocols, including WAIT_DIE, NO_WAIT, F1 (Google), MaaT, and TicToc.
 Sundial is implemented on top of [DBx1000](https://github.com/yxymit/DBx1000).

+The original gRPC implementation is abandoned in favor of a cleaner version of gRPC implementation from https://github.com/ScarletGuo/Sundial/tree/grpc-20201008

 The following two papers describe Sundial and DBx1000, respectively:

 [Sundial Paper](http://xiangyaoyu.net/pubs/sundial.pdf)